 For the purposes of monitoring this ITS, NMFS will continue to use STDN data as the primary means of collecting incidental take information.
-NMFS will re-estimate takes annually in the American lobster fishery using all available and up to date STDN entanglement data.
+NMFS will evaluate takes annually in the American lobster fishery using all available and current STDN entanglement data.
 Using these data, NMFS will determine if the annual incidental take level in this Opinion has been met or exceeded.